lekha-mohta/lekha-mohta/README.md

 - **Undergraduate Dissertation:**
   - Researching the security of Underwater Acoustic Sensor Networks (UW-ASN’s) by simulating threat attacks, identifying network vulnerabilities, and optimizing Intrusion Detection System placement for enhanced threat detection.
 - **Document Retrieval:**
-  - Implemented an Information Retreival System aiming to processes a document collection represented as an inverted index to efficiently retrieve documents relevant to a query using **Python**.
+  - Implemented an Information Retrieval System aiming to processes a document collection represented as an inverted index to efficiently retrieve documents relevant to a query using **Python**.
 - **Speech Processing Using Python:**
   - Implementing and analyzed various speech processing techniques, including speech recognition, signal filtering, spectogram analysis, using **Python** based tools and libraries.
 - **Bio-inspired Computing:**